-The government's Crown Prosecution Service (CPS) employs Crown Prosecution Service lawyers, known as crown prosecutors.
-They are responsible for examining police evidence, deciding whether to take criminal proceedings through to court prosecution stage, preparing cases for court and conducting prosecutions.
+Crown Prosecution Service (CPS) lawyers are responsible for examining police evidence, deciding whether to take criminal proceedings through to court prosecution stage, preparing cases for court and conducting prosecutions.
+They are known as crown prosecutors and are employed by the CPS, which is a government agency.
 Other responsibilities include:

-- liaising with the police, court staff, defence solicitors, victims of crime etc
+- liaising with the police, court staff, defence solicitors and victims of crime etc

 - instructing and advising counsel in Crown Court cases